deislabs/containerd-wasm-shims/README.md

 If you are curious, [here is the Spin shim source code](./containerd-shim-spin-v1).

+### Slight (SpiderLightning) shim
+The slight shim is powered by the [Deislabs SpiderLightning](https://github.com/deislabs/spiderlightning) engine.
+Slight is an open source host, much like Spin, for building and running fast, secure, and composable cloud microservices with WebAssembly.
+In addition, the slight shim comes with an increasing [array of WebAssembly component capabilities, including underlying implementations](https://github.com/deislabs/spiderlightning/blob/main/docs/primer.md#spiderlightning-capabilities), to consume common application level services.

+If you are curious, [here is the Slight shim source code](./containerd-shim-slight-v1).

 ### Building the shims
 To build the shims in this project, run `make`.